 Tel: +34 618 13 18 73

-Bar Vasco is easy to locate due to its convenient location.
+Taberna la Vasca is easy to locate due to its convenient location.
 Its meals vary in price; there is something to find here for anyone.
-Customer service at Bar Vasco Restaurant is incredible as well.
+There is a lovely terrace to enjoy summer evenings.
+Customer service at Taberna la Vasca is incredible as well.

 La Taberna del Colon Restaurant is one of the breakfast and lunch joints in Benidorm.
 It is located on Paseo Colon 3, which is barely a mile away from Playa de Levante.
 One feature that people love about this restaurant is the outdoor seating, which allows you to enjoy the incredible views.